MatrixOrbital/EVE-School/README.md

 1. Download the zip file
 2. Rename the directory from EVE-School-master to EVE-School
 3. Copy the 4 files located in 'Images for SD card' to the root of a SD Card
+4. Load the INO file, and upload the program to the Arduino

 This code when executed will display MATRIX ORBITAL text and a blue circle.
 ![alt text](https://raw.githubusercontent.com/MatrixOrbital/Basic-EVE-Demo/master/Screens/Basic-EVE-Demo-2.jpg)